Adam Taggart

-Adam Jake Taggart (/ˈtæɡərt/ TAG-ərt; born 2 June 1993) is an Australian soccer player who plays as a striker for A-League club Perth Glory, whom he captains, and the Australia national team.
+Adam Jake Taggart (/ˈtæɡərt/ TAG-ərt; born 2 June 1993) is an Australian professional soccer player who plays as a striker for V.League 1 club Hanoi FC, and the Australia national team.

 Taggart has won two golden boot awards in his playing career which is the A-League Golden Boot award, scoring 16 goals in 25 appearances for Newcastle Jets during the 2013–14 A-League season and K League Golden Boot award, scoring 20 goals in 33 appearances for Suwon Samsung Bluewings during the 2019 K League 1 season.

 Club career

 Perth Glory

 Taggart made his senior debut in a 1–1 draw with Melbourne Heart in January 2011.
 He scored his first goal in a loss to Gold Coast United, 75 minutes into the game.

 Newcastle Jets

 On 2 March 2012, Taggart signed a two-year contract with A-League club Newcastle Jets.
 In November 2013, Taggart scored his first professional career hat-trick against Melbourne Heart with all three goals scored from outside the 18 yard box.
 Newcastle would go on and win the match 3–1.
 After a strong start to the season, Adam had a dry patch with a lack of goals around Christmas, before scoring a brace against the Wanderers to salvage a 2–2 draw.
 He became a focal point of the Newcastle Jets attack, heading the lineup alongside Emile Heskey, Joel Griffiths and Michael Bridges.
 In 2014, Taggart became the second Newcastle player to receive the golden boot of the A-League with 16 goals, after Joel Griffiths in 2008.
 He was also awarded the A-League Young Player of the Season Award at the same ceremony.